department-of-veterans-affairs/vets-design-system-documentation/experimental-design-template.md

 ## Design mockups

-Links to images or Sketch files.
-Please make sure you are using Sketch for Teams, and include mobile and desktop versions of your design.
+Add links to images or Sketch for Teams files here.
+Please include mobile and desktop versions of your design.

 ## Accessibility notes